khonsulabs/bonsaidb/README.md

 println!("Number of triangles: {}", triangles.len());
 ```

-See the [README](https://github.com/khonsulabs/bonsaidb/blob/main/crates/bonsaidb/examples/README.md) in the examples folder for a list of all available examples.
+See the [examples README](https://github.com/khonsulabs/bonsaidb/blob/main/examples/README.md) for a list of all available examples.

 ## Why write another database?